 Thank you in advance for your vote and support.

-On the Ballot as William "Bill" McLeod
+William "Bill" McLeod

 Pol.
 Adv by William “Bill” McLeod, Kirina McNamara.
 In compliance with the voluntary limits of Judicial Campaign Fairness Act.